abhishekmshr956/Coursera-Courses/README.md

 # Coursera-Courses

-This repo contains materials from Coursera courses I have completed.
+This repo contains materials from Machine Learning courses I have completed.

 - Machine Learning by Andrew Ng.